What Is SQE?

 Share

 Introduced in September 2021, the SQE is the new pathway for individuals aspiring to become solicitors in England and Wales.
-It replaces the traditional LPC and is designed as a comprehensive and standardised assessment to ensure that candidates meet the professional standards required for solicitors.
+It replaces the traditional LPC and is designed as a comprehensive and standardised assessment to ensure that you meet the professional standards required for solicitors.
 The SQE consists of two main stages: SQE1 and SQE2, each testing different competencies and knowledge areas necessary for legal practice.

 Given the different format and the closed book nature of the SQE, it is understandable that you may feel apprehensive about the assessment.
 The style of testing, which includes single best answer multiple-choice questions, may differ significantly from previous academic experiences that often require you to consider the theoretical and contentious aspects of law.